BodenmillerGroup/Adnet/README.md

 # Examples

-In the root directory is an 'example' folder which contains configuration files for 3 example analyses from the paper.
+In the root directory is an 'example' folder which contains configuration files for the 3 analyses from the paper.

-**Please change the paths in the config ini file to match the current repository location!**
+**Please change the paths in the config ini file to match the current repository location or make sure you are in the example folder.**

 Afterwards the analysis can be run as follows (assuming you are in the example folder, otherwise adapt the path):